 Jessica Fu joins The New Food Economy as news producer after having previously worked as a producer and contributor to Seattle’s alternative weekly, The Stranger.

 Hillary Bonhomme, Development and editorial associate

 Hillary Bonhomme is the Development and Editorial Associate at The New Food Economy.
-Before joining The New Food Economy, Hillary produced content for several non-profit entities, including, WNYC, WQXR and Creative Capital.
-Outside of working at The New Food Economy, Hillary is active as a musician and has taken the stage at National Sawdust, Lincoln Center’s Mostly Mozart Festival, and The Jerome L. Greene Space.
+Before joining the team, she produced content for several non-profit entities, including WNYC, WQXR, and Creative Capital.
+Outside of herwork at The New Food Economy, Hillary is active as a musician and has taken the stage at National Sawdust, Lincoln Center’s Mostly Mozart Festival, and The Jerome L. Greene Space.